awsdocs/aws-ruby-developer-guide/doc_source/dynamo-example-update-table.rst

         Update an Amazon DynamoDB table using this AWS SDK for Ruby code example.
     :keywords: AWS SDK for Ruby code examples, DynamoDB

-The following example updates all the items in the :code-ruby:`Users` table in the :code-ruby:`us-west-2` region to include a new field, :code-ruby:`airmiles`, and sets the value to **10000**.
+The following example updates items in a table.

 .. literalinclude:: ./example_code/dynamodb/dynamodb-ruby-example-update-users-table.rb
    :dedent: 0